 The Tuileries Gardens is a single platform merry-go-round with lovely wooden horses and carriages and a central pillar covered with a mirror.

-The Carrousel Metro Saint-Paul is the most modern and colorful of them all.
+The Carrousel Metro Saint-Paul is the most modern and colourful of them all.

 It has no animals, but children can ride on various types of cars, planes and ships.